HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 In the code below, we will:

-* Import the required packaages
+* Import the required packages
 * Set up the image parameters required for VGG16
 * Load in VGG16 with Global Average Pooling
 * Save the network architecture and weights for use in the search engine